-'Massive Confusion' For Insurers As GOP Wavers On Obamacare Redo
+Health Insurers Face 'Massive Confusion' As GOP Wavers On Obamacare

 Health Inc.

-'Massive Confusion' For Insurers As GOP Wavers On Obamacare Redo
+Health Insurers Face 'Massive Confusion' As GOP Wavers On Obamacare

-Premiums for Obamacare plans sold by New Mexico Health Connections could rise as little as 7 percent next year, says Martin Hickey, the insurance company's CEO.
+Premiums for Obamacare plans sold by New Mexico Health Connections could rise as little as 7 percent next year, said Martin Hickey, the insurance company's CEO.
 Or they might soar as much as 40 percent, he said.

 It all depends on what happens in Washington.
-Such is the vast uncertainty about how the Trump administration and Republican-controlled Congress are approaching their promises to repeal, repair and replace the Affordable Care Act.
+Such is the vast uncertainty about how the Trump administration and Republican-controlled Congress are approaching their promises to repeal, repair and replace the Affordable Care Act, also known as Obamacare.

-There is "pretty massive confusion," said Hickey, whose 45,000-member plan is one of the few nonprofit insurance co-ops created by the ACA to be still in business.
+There is "pretty massive confusion," said Hickey, whose 45,000-member plan is one of the few nonprofit insurance co-ops created by the ACA to still be in business.
 "The more uncertainty they create, the higher the rates" will be for 2018, he said.

 Insurers have a hard enough time making the normal predictions of who will get sick and how much care will cost.
 Now the usual fog of rate setting is compounded by the possibility that basic rules of coverage could get overhauled or even disappear before anything takes their place.